M Idioms

 make (something) worth (someone's) while

-- make something profitable enough for someone to do
+- to make something profitable enough for someone to do

-I made it worth my friend's while to help me move by buying him dinner.
+My friend helped me move.
+I made it worth his while by buying him dinner.

 make sure